gchchung/Diploscapter_pachys/telomere_detection/README.md

 ## How the algorithm works
 Much of our algorithm depends on the TideHunter program written by [Yan Gao, Bo Liu, Yadong Wang, and Yi Xing (Gao & al. 2019 _Bioinformatics_)](https://academic.oup.com/bioinformatics/article/35/14/i200/5529224).
 Our algorithm first takes a collection of long reads (from Oxford Nanopore or PacBio sequencing platforms) and partitions each read into two - the first 1000 bps and the last 1000 bps.
 TideHunter is run on these partitions to detect any tandem repeats of length ```k```.
 Next, our algorithm reads the TideHunter output and ranks the repeated sequences together with their reverse complements based on occupancy (saved as *_TideHunter_parser_OUTPUT_CONDENSED.txt).
 This ranking step also merges classes of repeat sequences that are circularly permuted (repeats of ATCG are considered the same class as repeats of TCGA, CGAT and GATC).

 To graph the most frequently occurring repeats at the ends of long reads, our algorithm runs TideHunter again on full-length reads and parses through the output.
 Only the top ```n``` repeat patterns represented in the first and last 1000 bps of reads are considered.
-The user provides a length window ```l``` for which occupancies will be graphed - Finally, our algorithm captures the occupancy patterns in the first ```l``` bps, last ```l``` bps and the middle of all reads longer than ```2*l```, then graphs these patterns.
+The user provides a length window ```l``` for which occupancies will be graphed.
+Finally, our algorithm captures the occupancy patterns in the first ```l``` bps, last ```l``` bps, and the middle of all reads longer than ```2*l```, then graphs these patterns.

-Finally, the user should scan the graphed occupancy patterns to determine if the stranded occupancy and log-normal occupancy can be observed for any pattern - these should be noted and tested further (eg. by FISH).
+The user should scan the graphed occupancy patterns to determine if the stranded occupancy and log-normal occupancy can be observed for any pattern - these should be noted and tested further (eg. by FISH).

 ![image](https://github.com/gchchung/Diploscapter_pachys/assets/69369525/784a6498-f333-4a8a-b2f2-148f65fc4e4b)
-Figure 1: scanning long genomic reads for telomeres.
+**Figure 1:** scanning long genomic reads for telomeres.

 ## Getting started
 ### Prerequisites